Curriculum – RE

 How is RE taught in our school?

-RE can be taught in a variety of way, in weekly lesson, 2 weekly lessons or a full day of learning.
-Each unit of learning has an allocated amount of hours learning required, teachers can use their professional judgement to decide the best way of teaching each unit, making sure the allotted hours are taught.
+RE can be taught in a variety of ways: in weekly lessons, fortnightly lessons, or a full day of learning.
+Each unit of learning has an allocated amount of hours required; teachers use their professional judgement to decide the best way of teaching each unit, ensuring the allotted hours are covered.

 During the Early Years Foundation Stage (EYFS), Religious Education may be taught as part of whole class topics or themes.